paulamsg/Hype/README.md

 # Hype

-A full-stack web app to discover local events, organize them in folders and share them with your social circle.
+A full-stack web app to discover events, organize them in folders and share them with your social circle.

 ---